heisenbuug/PyCsv2Xml/README.md

 PyCsv2Xml
 =========

-Conver CSV to XML using Python
+Convert CSV to XML using Python

+This script can be used to transform a CSV into an Xml file.
+It is decoded as UTF-8.